 Daylight Savings Time and jet lag from travel can both throw a wrench in the whole works.
 Did you know your body actually has an internal clock that releases melatonin at the same time every day?
 This means that when the sun suddenly sets at a different time, your body will keep pumping out cortisol based on what it’s used to.

-“Integrating more melatonin can help you adjust to jet lag and shift work when sleep is necessary during daylight hours,” explains Gonzalez.
 Whether it’s a new time zone, Daylight Savings Time or a shift in your routine, a dose of melatonin may be the remedy that allows your body to get the sound rest it needs.